 This Posts may contain affiliate links.
 This means we earn a commission from sales made via product links in this post.
 For more information click here.

+Can I be totally honest with you?
+There were times when I found parenting utterly exhausting.
 Life changes drastically after you have kids.
 I found it became anything, but simple.
 How about you?

 It is astonishing how one newborn (and all the stuff that comes with them) can introduce utter chaos into a home.
 All of a sudden you find yourself juggling multiple demands and routines.
 If you are working outside the home you have to figure out how to add that into the mix.
 A parent’s life is definitely not simple.
 Most parents probably feel something like this on any given day.

 Many years ago I stumbled upon one of the simplest mom life hacks ever.
 And it completely changed the way I organized my life.

 I was an overwhelmed Mom with a preschooler and a newborn.
 I was completely out of my depth.
 My family was thousands of miles away and I had no support.
 I came home from the hospital with the new baby and somehow managed to get both children down for a nap.
 Then I sat on a chair in the kitchen and sobbed quietly in despair.
 I convinced myself that I couldn’t give both my children the care they needed.